Bryan Oviedo: Sunderland

 On 30 January 2017, Oviedo and former Everton teammate Darron Gibson joined Sunderland on permanent deals; with Oviedo penning a three-and-a-half-year deal, taking him up to the summer of 2020; while Gibson signed a one-a-half-year deal to reunite with former manager David Moyes.
 On 4 February 2017, Oviedo made his Sunderland debut in a 4–0 win against Crystal Palace at Selhurst Park.

 Return to Copenhagen

 In July 2019 he re-signed for FC Copenhagen.
 After three seasons at Copenhagen, with only 33 appearances, Oviedo's contract with the Danish club came to an end in June 2022 and was not extended.

 Real Salt Lake

 On 5 August 2022, Oviedo signed with Major League Soccer club Real Salt Lake.
+On 15 August 2024, Oviedo was waived by Salt Lake.